Josumtz7/TFG/README.md

-Knowing this, the explanations of each function or file can be found in each file of the repository.
+Knowing this, the explanations of each function or file can also be found in each file of the repository.

 # Currently developing

+Currently working to complete information that is not valid in the different channels using different strategies.
+This is being done in the mean_values function, to be finished by mid-February.

+In parallel, the relationship between different channels and their interdependencies is being explored.
+This has not yet been implemented in the repository code.

+# To do list in the future

+- Continue to analyze the connections between channels and get conclusions
+- Connection between different epoch folders and consequently between channels and get conclusions
+- See how the effect of the multiplets size affect to redundancy and synergy and get conclusions

 # References